GilOliveira/schemadotorg/modules/schemadotorg_identifier/README.md

 - Go to the Schema.org properties configuration page.
   (/admin/config/search/schemadotorg/settings/properties)
 - Go to the 'Identifier settings' details.
-- Enter the field prefix to be prepended to a Schema.org identifiers, without a field name, when added to an entity type.
 - Enter identifier field definitions which will be available to Schema.org types.
 - Enter Schema.org types and their identifiers.